ARM-software/astc-encoder/Docs/Building.md

 ctest --verbose
 ```

-### Address sanitizer builds
+### Sanitizer builds

-We support building with ASAN on Linux and macOS when using a compiler that
+We support building with sanitizers on Linux and macOS when using Clang.

-supports it.
-To build binaries with ASAN checking enabled add `-DASTCENC_ASAN=ON`
+To build binaries with ASAN checking enabled add `-DASTCENC_ASAN=ON` to the
+CMake command line when configuring.

+To build binaries with UBSAN checking enabled add `-DASTCENC_UBSAN=ON` to the
-to the CMake command line when configuring.
+CMake command line when configuring.

 ### Android builds